Pattern Drafting – the why and the how

 Follow designers like Vivienne Westwood and study historical portraits.

-Enrol for or our new in-house City & Guilds Fashion style Certificate and Diploma programme starting in January.
+Enrol for our new Jane White Couture Tuition Programme which replaces recently withdrawn City & Guilds courses.
 You will learn how to design as well as make.
+Click here for more information.

 By designing and drafting sewing patterns you can be unique.
 You can make the style that suits you and you can express your personality with the clothes you wear.